shabbir0052/action-eslint/README.md

 - Install the other dev dependencies mentioned in the package.json by running npm install

-- replace the content of .elintrc.cjs with the on provided in this repository
+- replace the content of .elintrc.cjs with the on provided in this repository Customize the file as per requirement , like node modules which needs to be excluded or included

 - restat the vscode .
 In an   output tab in vscode you should see the following message